What’s the Best Kindle of 2026? (So Far)

 About Those Older Kindles

 Amazon doesn’t release new Kindles often—the company usually takes a few years between models.
 Whenever a new one arrives, its predecessor’s stock starts to dwindle.
-It’s not that we don’t recommend these per se, but we only suggest these if you can find them on sale for the right price.
-Otherwise, we recommend buying the latest version.
+It’s not that we don’t recommend these per se, but I only suggest these if you can find them on sale for the right price.
+And don’t buy too old a model, since Amazon has started pulling support for older Kindles.

-Before making your purchase, cross-check the price with the latest model to make sure you’re spending a fair amount less on the older device.
+Before making your purchase, cross-check the price against the latest model to make sure you’re paying a fair amount less for the older device.

 Kindle (2022, 11th Generation): This is the smallest of the lot at 6.2 inches tall and 4.3 inches wide, with a 6-inch screen.
 If you find tablets too cumbersome to hold with one hand, consider this one.
 With this model, Amazon doubled the storage to 16 gigabytes and upgraded the display to 300 pixels per inch (PPI) resolution (up from 167 PPI).
 It’s tough to find, and I usually don’t see it for less than $75 these days.